Tonga turned into ‘moonscape’ by ash from ‘once-in-millennium’ volcanic eruption

 Volcanic ash has left residents unable to drink from their water supply

-Ash from an erupted underwater volcano has made Tonga look “like a moonscape,” according to residents of the Pacific island.
+Ash from an underwater volcano has made parts of Tonga resemble “a moonscape”, residents of the Pacific island have said.

-Particles emitted by the eruption of the Hunga-Tonga-Hunga-Ha’apai volcano – a “once-in-a-millennium” event that has been visible from outer space – darkened the sky and contaminated the water supply.
+Particles emitted by the eruption of the Hunga-Tonga-Hunga-Ha’apai volcano – a “once-in-a-millennium” event – darkened the sky and contaminated the water supply.

-Locals have said that the island now looks like the surface of the moon after being coated in a layer of volcanic ash, the BBC reported.
+Locals have said that the island now looks like the surface of the moon after being coated in a layer of volcanic ash, BBC News reported.

-Fresh water is now vital on the island, New Zealand prime minister Jacinda Ardern said, as authorities told the 105,000 residents to only drink bottled water and to wear face masks to protect their airways.
+Fresh water is now vital on the island, New Zealand prime minister Jacinda Ardern said, as authorities told the 105,000 residents to only drink bottled water and to wear masks.

-New Zealand has sent a plane to Tonga to assess the scale of the damage after satellite images captured the explosion sending plumes of smoke and volcanic ash into the air about 12 miles above sea level.
+New Zealand has sent a plane to Tonga to assess the scale of the damage after satellite images captured the explosion sending plumes of smoke and volcanic ash into the air about 19km (12 miles) above sea level.

 Experts say the eruption, which triggered a 7.4 magnitude earthquake, was one of the most violent in the region in decades.

-The eruption had sparked a tsunami with 1.2 metre-high waves that have crashed into homes on the coast of Tonga – which lies 1,481 miles northeast of New Zealand – as well as several South Pacific islands.
+The eruption sparked a tsunami with 1.2m-high waves that have crashed into homes on the coast of Tonga – which lies 2,383km (1,481 miles) northeast of New Zealand – as well as several South Pacific islands.

 People have fled low-lying areas in fear that the waves would get bigger, footage posted online shows.

-Residents have been cut off from the rest of the world after the vast majority – if not all – the power, internet and telephone lines went down on Saturday at about 6.40pm local time.
+Residents have been cut off from the rest of the world after the vast majority – if not all – the power, internet and telephone lines went down on Saturday at about 1840 local time [0740 GMT].

 Some parts of the island are seeing the power restored and some mobile phones were beginning to work again, Ms Ardern said.